Norwich DNA health tests

 According to a 2015 scientific paper,

-dogs with one or two copies of an ALT mutation may
+dogs with one or two copies of an ALT variant may

 have "low-normal" ALT activity.
 This is not a